jnissan1/wdc-devops-assignment/infrastructure/README.md

     **_NOTE:_** The GitHub credentials are consumed as `helm login` for `oci://ghcr.io/` and as a `github` listener token for the ARC runner.
 2. AWS -
     * AWS_SM_NAME - AWS Secrets Manager secret name.
 The script will create one if not preasent and makes sure the relevant information is there.
+    * CLUSTER_NAME - the AWS EKS cluster name you wish to create.
+Used in tags and such.
     * S3_BUCKET_NAME - The S3 bucket name for the terraform backend.
     * AWS_REGION - if a region is found, you will be prompt for confirmation\region change.